Back to Team

 Emre Sakarya

-Senior security engineer specializing in static analysis engine development and secure software architecture.
+Principal software developer specializing in static analysis engine development and secure software architecture.
 Background spans the defense industry and a decade of startup engineering.

 Emre's technical specialization is static application security testing (SAST).
 He has spent years on engine internals — taint analysis, source-to-sink propagation, language-specific parsers, and the false-positive reduction techniques that determine whether a scanner flags a real bug or wastes a developer's afternoon.
 His earlier work in the defense industry built deep familiarity with security-critical software architectures and code review at scale.